Stanley Cup: Name inscriptions

-With the Montreal Canadiens having won by far the most Cup championships of any team, the list of the players who have been engraved on the Cup the most often is dominated by Montreal players.
+With the Montreal Canadiens winning by far the most Cup championships of any team, the list of the players who have been engraved on the Cup the most often is dominated by Montreal players.
 Henri Richard of the Canadiens, with his name engraved eleven times, played on more Stanley Cup champions than any other player.
-He is followed by Jean Beliveau and Yvan Cournoyer of the Canadiens with ten championships, Claude Provost of the Canadiens with nine, and three players tied with eight: Red Kelly (four with the Red Wings, four with the Leafs, the most for any player who was not a member of the Canadiens) and Canadiens players Jacques Lemaire, Maurice Richard.
+He is followed by Jean Béliveau and Yvan Cournoyer of the Canadiens with ten championships, Claude Provost of the Canadiens with nine, and three players tied with eight: Red Kelly (four with the Red Wings, four with the Leafs, the most for any player who was not a member of the Canadiens) and Canadiens players Jacques Lemaire, Maurice Richard.
 Beliveau's name appears on the Cup more than any other individual, ten times as a player and seven times as management for a total of seventeen times.

 Twenty women have had their names engraved on the Stanley Cup.
 The first woman to have her name engraved on the Stanley Cup is Marguerite Norris, who won the Cup as the president of the Detroit Red Wings in 1954 and 1955.
 The only Canadian woman to have her name engraved on the Stanley Cup is Sonia Scurfield who won the Cup as a co-owner of the Calgary Flames in 1989.

-In 2001, Charlotte Grahame, the Colorado Avalanche's Senior Director of Hockey Administration, had her name engraved on the trophy.
-Her son John later had his name engraved as a member of the Tampa Bay Lightning in 2004.